formkiq/docs.formkiq.com/docs/pro-and-enterprise/installation/formkiq.md

 ### Pro/Enterprise Parameters

-The following are Pro/Enterprise specific parameters.
+The following are Pro/Enterprise specific parameters:

 #### OpenSearchStackName

 ![Opensearch Stack Name](./img/cf-opensearch-stackname.png)

-After the Amazon OpenSearch Service is deployed following the [FormKiQ OpenSearch Installation guide](/pro-and-enterprise/installation/opensearch), the name of the CloudFormation stack deployed can be enter here, to connect the OpenSearch installation with the FormKiQ installation.
+After the Amazon OpenSearch Service is deployed following the [FormKiQ OpenSearch Installation guide](/pro-and-enterprise/installation/opensearch), the name of the CloudFormation stack that was deployed can be entered here, to connect the OpenSearch installation with the FormKiQ installation.

 #### CertificateStackName

 ![Certificate Stack Name](./img/cf-certificate-stackname.png)

-After the deploying the FormKiQ Certificate stack, the name of the CloudFormation stack deployed can be enter here, to connect the SSL certificates with the FormKiQ installation.
+After the deploying the FormKiQ Certificate stack, the name of the CloudFormation stack that was deployed can be entered here, to connect the SSL certificates with the FormKiQ installation.

 ### Complete Installation

-Keep selecting Next until you get to the last Submit Create Stack page.
-Once you've checked the checkboxes, you can click Submit to being the stack creation.
+Keep selecting "Next" until you get to the last "Submit Create Stack" page.
+Once you've checked the checkboxes, you can click "Submit" to begin the stack creation.

 ![Create CloudFormation Stack](./img/cf-create-stack-submit.png)